TRI-AMDD/tri-hackathon-2020/README.md

 the development of sequential learning AI for materials science.

 ## Installation
 To set yourself up for the lessons, use the following installation procedure.
-I'd also recommend using Anaconda python with a fresh env.
+We also recommend using Anaconda python with a fresh environment (e. g. `conda create -n hackathon` and `conda activate hackathon` or the like).

 1. Clone the repo
     ```bash